SeismicCycleRacing/SCR-blog/_posts/2024-06-30-Huttcross-Round-3.markdown

 was good for the race: the ground was now saturated.

 Moonshine is a classic Huttcross venue, and one that
-I have enjoyed designing silly off-camber chicanes for back when I was on the Huttcross committee.
+I enjoyed designing silly off-camber chicanes for back when I was on the Huttcross committee.
 Sadly the stopbank is now less used than Huttcross' early days, partly because we did too much damage to the bank and the council were (probably rightly) afraid that we might